A Powerful Bootstrap Test of Independence in High Dimensions: Simulations

-Since our test was seen in the previous subsection to be fairly insensitive to the particular choice of block size $q$, we now analyze power only for the optimal choice $q^*(n)=3$.
-We use $B=499$ bootstrap replications and $S=5,000$ Monte Carlo draws in this subsection.
+Since, in Experiment 1, our test was seen to be fairly insensitive to the particular choice of block size $q$, we now analyse size control and power only for the optimal choice, which for $n=500$ is $q^*(n)=3$.